Consultation with an ALCM can also help you to formulate a longer term care plans that can be implemented as the disease progresses.

-- Durable Power of Attorney—Your loved one names an agent or agents to act on her behalf with respect to financial and other matters.
+- Durable Power of Attorney –This document names an agent or agents to act on one’s behalf with respect to financial and other matters.

-- Health Care Proxy—Your loved one names an agent and an alternate to act on her behalf with respect to health care matters when she can no longer make decisions.
-This is also a very good time to discuss your loved one’s wishes, so that the agent will understand what decisions should be made.
+- Health Care Proxy – This document names an agent and an alternate to act on one’s behalf with respect to health care matters when one can no longer make decisions.
+This is also a very good time to discuss your or your loved one’s wishes so that the agent will understand what decisions should be made.

-- HIPAA Consent Form—Your loved one names an agent to obtain medical information or review medical records.
+- HIPAA Consent Form –This document names an agent to obtain medical information or review medical records.